If there is a bad smell in your house, it is usually an indication that something has gone wrong – particularly if it is a sewage smell.

 When Judy first began smelling an odd sewer smell in her hallway, she really didn’t think too much about it.
 Maybe someone had brought something in on their shoes from outside or maybe it was just an unpleasant scent wafting down the hallway from the bathroom.

-After a week or so of putting up with the smell, however, Judy realized that something else might be going on and after asking her friend for advice on who she should contact, she gave us a call.
+After a week or so of putting up with the bad smell in the house, however, Judy realized that something else might be going on.
+After asking her friend for advice on who she should call, she contacted Trinity Plumbing.

 A Small Hole Can Cause a Big Problem